yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 Different document database can be used to implement the document persistency - MongoDB, CouchDB and others.
 Pojos can be persisted via document EDS as well, in the same way.

-(!)
-In order to support initialLoad of documents the relevant types must be declared in the "space" bean, so that they are registered in the space before initialLoad is invoked.
+{% exclamation %} In order to support initialLoad of documents the relevant types must be declared in the "space" bean, so that they are registered in the space before initialLoad is invoked.
-(!)
-Document persistence is currently not provided by default - If needed, the External Data Source should be implemented to fit the required solution.
+{% exclamation %} Document persistence is currently not provided by default - If needed, the External Data Source should be implemented to fit the required solution.

 # Space Filters